Alluxio/alluxio/docs/en/Configuring-Alluxio-with-HDFS.md

 `${ALLUXIO_HOME}/conf`.
 Alternatively, you can set `alluxio.underfs.hdfs.configuration` to the hadoop property file `hdfs-site.xml`
 (or `core-site.xml`) in `conf/alluxio-site.properties` (make sure all the relative configurations are available in the file).

-Then, set the under storage address to `hdfs://nameservice/` if you are mapping HDFS root directory to Alluxio, or `hdfs://nameservice/alluxio/data` if only the HDFS directory `/alluxio/data` is mapped to Alluxio.
+Then, set the under storage address to `hdfs://nameservice/` (`nameservice` is the name of HDFS service already configured in `core-site.xml`) if you are mapping HDFS root directory to Alluxio, or `hdfs://nameservice/alluxio/data` if only the HDFS directory `/alluxio/data` is mapped to Alluxio.

 {% include Configuring-Alluxio-with-HDFS/underfs-address-ha.md %}